 Three cornerstones of Agile Scrum methodology are Transparency, Face-to-Face Communication, and Courage to make changes.
 These concepts create a foundation for establishing an Agile mindset in organizations that enables them to embrace change and be more responsive to the market.

-Agile methodologies promote adaptive planning, evolutionary development, early delivery, and continuous improvement, with the goal of eliminating waste.
+Agile methodologies promote adaptive planning, evolutionary development, early delivery, and continuous improvement to eliminate waste.

-We will begin by defining ‘Agile’, then move on to ‘Scrum’.
-Once that has been cleared, we will try and understand how the two can work together, taking into account some of the most common mistakes in applying the agile methodology.
+We will define ‘Agile’, then move on to ‘Scrum’.
+Once that has been cleared, we will try to understand how the two can work together, considering some of the most common mistakes in applying the agile methodology.

 Agile is a term that has been used since the 1990s.
 It signifies a paradigm shift in software development, away from the old traditional models to ones where constant interactions and feedback are emphasized for better product quality.

 Scrum is one of many methodologies descended from Agile.
-Hence, there are several schools of thought on how to implement Agile Scrum.
+Hence, there are several schools of thought on implementing Agile Scrum.
 Some of them are:

-Scrum can be seen as a process that simply adds more structure to the Agile Methodology.
+Scrum can be seen as a process that adds more structure to the Agile Methodology.
 The main difference lies in Scrum’s sprints, while agile methodology is based on iterations and increments.
-So let us see how we can implement Scrum within Agile.
+So, let us see how we can implement Scrum within Agile.

 Scrum provides a simple process framework that helps guide teams through complex tasks.
-In so doing it fosters an open environment where team members are encouraged to interact closely together to solve problems in real-time.
+In so doing, it fosters an open environment where team members are encouraged to interact closely to solve real-time problems.
 The result is greater productivity and quality:

-A typical Scrum project is divided into “sprints” of two to four weeks in duration (although the length can be longer or shorter depending on the team’s size and needs).
-During each sprint, a “Done” working version of new software is created.
+A typical Scrum project is divided into “sprints” of two to four weeks (although the length can be longer or shorter depending on the team’s size and needs).
+A “Done” working version of new software is created during each sprint.
 Sprints are also timeboxes – if all work isn’t complete at the end of a sprint, the project is extended to take care of unfinished business.

 A Scrum team is self-organizing and cross-functional, with all the skills needed to complete work delegated to its members on a rotating basis through tasking.
-This promotes collective ownership and helps prevent “project creep”—the tendency for scope creep to inflate the cost, schedule, and risk of a project.
+This promotes collective ownership and helps prevent “project creep”—the tendency for scope creep to inflate a project’s cost, schedule, and risk.

-Scrum emphasizes face-to-face meetings – including the Daily Scrum, for 15 minutes every day; and periodic sprint planning meetings, each lasting no more than eight hours.
+Scrum emphasizes face-to-face meetings – including the Daily Scrum, for 15 minutes daily; and periodic sprint planning meetings, each lasting no more than eight hours.
 These frequent meetings keep team members on the same page and help them to work together effectively.
-They create transparency in the decision-making process among all stakeholders, reinforce the importance of working closely together and prevent misunderstandings that may lead to conflicts.
+They create transparency in the decision-making process among all stakeholders, reinforce the importance of working closely together, and prevent misunderstandings that may lead to conflicts.

-Scrum teams are self-organizing, meaning team members decide on which tasks they can accomplish in a sprint.
-However, they also consciously choose not to make decisions about how those tasks will be carried out.
+Scrum teams are self-organizing, meaning team members decide which tasks to accomplish in a sprint.
+However, they also consciously choose not to decide how those tasks will be carried out.
 They trust their creativity and dedication to deliver a working project within the sprint timebox and allow development decisions to emerge from interactions between team members during each Sprint.

-Scrum values risk-taking: because changes are anticipated and planned for, there is no need to micromanage projects or punish failure.
-Scrum encourages teams to be creative in problem-solving, find better ways to deliver value and improve continuously.
+Scrum values risk-taking: because changes are anticipated and planned, there is no need to micromanage projects or punish failure.
+Scrum encourages teams to be creative in problem-solving, find better ways to deliver value, and improve continuously.

 What is a sprint?

-A Sprint is a short period of time, during which one or more features are developed.
+A Sprint is a short period of time during which one or more features are developed.
 Usually, each sprint lasts between 1-4 weeks.
-The Scrum team uses Sprint to build and release working software that can be tested by users.
+The Scrum team uses Sprint to build and release working software that users can test.
 However, Sprints are a key differentiator between Scrum and other agile methods

 For example, Kanban doesn’t have them.
-A sprint is a time-boxed event and it exists only to get an increment of product functionality done.
+A sprint is a time-boxed event that exists only to get an increment of product functionality done.
 It has a fixed duration and set date on which the team completes its work or part of the work.

-In the Agile Scrum Methodology there are main aspects are involved and those are:
+In the Agile Scrum Methodology, there are main aspects involved, and those are:

 Roles In Agile Scrum Methodology

 There are 3 main roles involved in SCRUM.
-These roles can be performed by a single member or a team of members.
-They will not always be the same but they will exist:
+These roles can be performed by a single member or a team.
+They will not always be the same, but they will exist:

 Product Owner

-The product owner is responsible for maintaining and managing the Product backlog that defines what is to be built, as well as prioritizing the product backlog to maximize business value.
+The product owner is responsible for maintaining and managing the Product backlog that defines what is to be built and prioritizing the product backlog to maximize business value.

 Responsibilities: They are responsible for maximizing the value of a product and its features, which they do by working with the team and other stakeholders to determine what is most valuable.
-They represent the voice of the customer on behalf of stakeholders, continually communicating requirements to developers as well as representing the voice of the development team to customers and other stakeholders.
+They represent the voice of the customer on behalf of stakeholders, continually communicating requirements to developers and representing the voice of the development team to customers and other stakeholders.

-The product owner is responsible for maximizing the value of a product, this includes managing the backlog and prioritizing requirements to maximize business value.
-During the sprint planning meeting, a product owner typically writes user stories on cards that are discussed during the regular standup meeting.
-The Product Owner is most involved with the team during the sprint review meeting as they are responsible for what is included in the next release, but can be present at any of a variety of meetings depending on their relationship with other stakeholders such as customers and senior management.
+The product owner is responsible for maximizing the value of a product, and this includes managing the backlog and prioritizing requirements to maximize business value.
+During the sprint planning meeting, a product owner typically writes user stories on cards discussed during the regular standup meeting.
+The Product Owner is most involved with the team during the sprint review meeting as they are responsible for what is included in the next release.
+However, they can be present at various meetings depending on their relationship with other stakeholders such as customers and senior management.

 Scrum Master